 Nature's Gift - Lion's Mane

-What if there were a natural substance that could help restore brain function, regrow damaged nerves and reverse the progression of multiple sclerosis?
+What if there was a natural substance that could help restore brain function, regrow damaged nerves and reverse the progression of multiple sclerosis?
 There may well be!

 Lion’s Mane – Hericium erinaceus is an edible and medicinal mushroom belonging to the tooth fungus group.
 It also goes by the name hedgehog mushroom.
 The Chinese call it hou tou gu and the Japanese yamabushitake.